City Event Feed Scraper

 Restaurant and bar demand forecasting

-Food and beverage operators near stadiums and arenas experience extreme demand spikes on event nights.
-Knowing three months ahead that a sold-out Beyoncé concert is playing 800 metres away changes staffing, stock ordering, and reservation strategy fundamentally.
+Food and beverage operators near stadiums experience extreme demand spikes on event nights.
+Knowing three months in advance that a sold-out Beyoncé concert is playing 800 metres away changes staffing, stock ordering, and reservation strategy fundamentally.

 Transport and rideshare surge prediction

-Transport operators — rideshare platforms, private hire companies, and public transit planners — need advance event data to model demand.
-This actor gives you a forward-looking event calendar with venue locations and attendance signals for any city, machine-readable and ready to ingest.
+Transport operators — rideshare platforms, private hire, public transit planners — need a forward-looking event calendar with venue locations and attendance signals.
+Run weekly looking 30–60 days ahead and ingest into your demand model.

-Hospitality companies that bundle event tickets with hotel stays need to know what major events are happening in target cities, what ticket prices look like, and whether seats are available.
+Hospitality companies that bundle event tickets with hotel stays need to know what major events are happening, what ticket prices look like, and whether seats are available.
 This actor automates that research across multiple cities simultaneously.

 Travel and tourism demand analysis

-Tour operators and OTAs can use upcoming high-capacity events as signals for destination demand surges.
+Tour operators and OTAs can use upcoming high-capacity events as destination demand surge signals.
 A 3-day festival in Barcelona or a Champions League final at Wembley creates measurable spikes in flight and hotel searches weeks in advance.

 Venue and promoter competitive intelligence